dikiaap/dotfiles/README.md

     - [Hack](https://sourcefoundry.org/hack/) - Terminal font.
 - GUI
     - [i3](https://github.com/i3/i3) - A tiling window manager.
-    - [i3blocks](https://github.com/vivien/i3blocks) - A flexible scheduler for your i3bar blocks.
+    - [i3blocks](https://github.com/vivien/i3blocks) - A minimalist scheduler for your status bar scripts.
         - [i3blocks-contrib](https://github.com/vivien/i3blocks-contrib) - A set of scripts for i3blocks, contributed by the community.
     - [i3lock-fancy](https://github.com/meskarune/i3lock-fancy) - A script that takes a screenshot of the desktop, blurs the background and adds a lock icon and text.
     - [Rofi](https://github.com/DaveDavenport/rofi) - A window switcher, application launcher and dmenu replacement.